New York Mets: 1980s: Success, Wilpon takes over and second World Series championship

 In January 1980, the Payson heirs sold the Mets franchise to the Doubleday publishing company for $21.1 million, a record amount at that time.
 Nelson Doubleday, Jr. was named chairman of the board while minority shareholder Fred Wilpon took the role of club president.
 In February, Wilpon hired longtime Baltimore Orioles executive Frank Cashen as general manager who began the process of rebuilding the Mets much in the same way he developed the Orioles in the late 1960s and early 1970s.

 The franchise turned around in the mid-1980s.
 During this time the Mets drafted slugger Darryl Strawberry (#1 in 1980) and 1985 Cy Young Award winner Dwight Gooden (#5 in 1982).
-Former National League MVP and perennial Gold Glove winner Keith Hernandez was obtained by the Mets in 1983 from the St. Louis Cardinals.
-This began a rivalry between the two teams that lasted throughout the rest of the 1980s, during which the teams would swap NL East titles between 1985 and 1988, Mets players openly trolled the Cardinals, and Cardinals fans nicknamed the Mets "pond scum."
+Former National League MVP and perennial Gold Glove winner Keith Hernandez was acquired by the Mets in 1983 from the St. Louis Cardinals.
+This began a rivalry between the two teams that lasted throughout the rest of the 1980s.
+During this period the teams swapped NL East titles between 1985 and 1988, Mets players openly trolled the Cardinals, and Cardinals fans nicknamed the Mets "pond scum."

 After finishing their first three campaigns of the 1980s decade in either 5th or 6th (last) place, in 1984, new manager Davey Johnson was promoted from the helm of the AAA Tidewater Tides.
 He led the Mets to a second-place, 90–72 record, their first winning season since 1976.

 In 1985, they acquired Hall of Fame catcher Gary Carter from the Montreal Expos and won 98 games, but narrowly missed the playoffs.
 In 1986, they won the division with a record of 108–54, one of the best in National League history.
 They then won a dramatic NLCS in six games over the Houston Astros.
 The sixth game of the series lasted sixteen innings, the longest playoff game in history until 2005.
-The Mets came within one strike of losing the World Series against the Boston Red Sox before a series of hits and defensive miscues ultimately led to an error by Boston's Bill Buckner which gave the Mets a Game 6 victory.
+The Mets came within one strike of losing the World Series against the Boston Red Sox before a series of hits and defensive miscues ultimately led to an error by Boston's Bill Buckner, which gave the Mets a Game 6 victory.
 The Mets won their second World Series title in seven games.

 In 1987 the Mets declined to re-sign World Series MVP Ray Knight, who then signed with the Baltimore Orioles and also traded away the flexible Kevin Mitchell to the Padres for long-ball threat Kevin McReynolds.
-Weeks later Mets' ace Dwight Gooden was admitted to a drug clinic after testing positive for cocaine.
+Weeks later, Mets' ace Dwight Gooden was admitted to a drug clinic after testing positive for cocaine.
 Despite Gooden struggling in the first few months of the 1987 season, "Dr. K" rebounded, as did the team.
 It was during the tough times that the Mets made a great long-term deal, trading Ed Hearn to the Kansas City Royals for pitcher David Cone.